 Looking for new trends, there is potential in tourism.
-The "See Bangladesh before tourists come" campain of the 1970s won Bangladesh awards, but not many tourists.
-The once empty "longest beach in the world" is now filling with the upcoming Bangladeshi middle class and tourists mainly form neighbouring India.
-Now Lonely Planet, one of the leading travel guide publishers in the world, has declared Bangladesh in 2011 as "Best in Travel".11
+The "See Bangladesh before tourists come" campaign of the 1970s won Bangladesh awards, but not many tourists.
+The once empty "longest beach in the world" south of Chittagong is now filling with the upcoming Bangladeshi middle class and tourists mainly form neighbouring India.
+In 2011 Lonely Planet, one of the leading travel guide publishers in the world, has declared Bangladesh as "Best in Travel".22